vuejs/vue-cli/docs/guide/deployment.md

     ```

     This will automatically point your site's alias to the latest deployment.
 Now, just run `npm run deploy` to deploy your app.

+    * Don't forget to exclude the `node_modules` folder from being uploaded to Now to enable faster deployment.
+To do that, add a `.nowignore` file to the root of the project directory and add node_modules to it.

 ### Stdlib